Rudrapur, Uttarakhand: Metropolis Mall

-The Metropolis mall in Rudrapur is the upcoming local attraction which is located on main Delhi–Nainital NH-87.
+The Metropolis Mall in Rudrapur is the upcoming local attraction which is located on the main Delhi–Nainital NH-87.
 It has 3 floors which has 3,00,000 ft2 of retail space and 400 ft frontage.
-The mall offers a Wave cinema 4-screen Cineplex, which will be the first Cineplex-mall development in the region.
-This mall is a part of 55 acre group housing development. which also proposes to have serviced apartments, multi-specialty hospitals as well as banquet halls.
+The mall offers a Wave cinema 4-screen Cineplex, which will be the first Cineplex mall development in the region.
+This mall is a part of a 55-acre group housing development. which also proposes to have serviced apartments, multi-specialty hospitals as well as banquet halls.

 Demographics

 According to the 2011 census, the Rudrapur Urban Agglomeration (Rudrapur UA) has a population of 154,485, with the municipality contributing 140,884 of it.
+This makes Rudrapur the Second most populous city in Kumaon, and the Fifth most populous city in Uttarakhand.
+Males constitute 53% of the population and females 47% according to the 2011 census.
+Rudrapur has an average literacy rate of 71%: male literacy is 78%, and female literacy is 63%.
+In Rudrapur, 14% of the population is under 6 years of age.
 The Rudrapur Urban Agglomeration consists of area falling under Rudrapur Municipal Corporation, Rudrapur SIDCUL and 2 Out growths of Jagatpura and Rampura.

-This makes Rudrapur the Second most populous city in Kumaon, and the Fifth most populous city in Uttarakhand.
-About 80% population of Rudrapur lives on Illegally encroached Government land.
-In addition to that, 41.95% of total population of Rudrapur lives in Slums.
+As of the 2001 India census, Rudrapur had a population of 88,720, which increased to 140,857 in 2011.
 The city has witnessed massive population growth most of the time.
 The population of the city increased around three times during the census years 1961–1971 and nearly doubled during 1981–1991.
 Rudrapur surpassed Jaspur in 1971 and Kashipur in 2011 to become the second most populous city in Kumaun.
 The high growth rate has been attributed to the migration of people from upper hills, and the development of SIDCUL Industrial Estate in recent years.

-As of the 2001 India census, Rudrapur had a population of 88,720, which increased to 140,857 in 2011.
-Males constitute 53% of the population and females 47% according to the 2011 census.
-Rudrapur has an average literacy rate of 71%: male literacy is 78%, and female literacy is 63%.
-In Rudrapur, 14% of the population is under 6 years of age.
+About 80% population of Rudrapur lives on Illegally encroached Government land.
+In addition to that, 41.95% of total population of Rudrapur lives in Slums.